blbadger/blbadger.github.io/memory-models.md

 There is some expected behavior here: the embedding-augmented models begin training with higher loss (the result of the offset required for storage of the 64 floats in the embedding vector) but then approach or pass the purely causal model's loss (or equivalently its bpb compression of the input).

-It is interesting however that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder.
+It is interesting that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder, which is particularly apparent later in training.

 ### Memory Models